Rules for Making Your Career Documents Stand Out

 Common Questions

-For creative jobs, your resume is your first sample of your work, but it still has to work as a document.
+For creative roles, your resume is your first work sample — but it still has to function as a document.

-Most current ATS software can handle simple colors, but the risk comes from how those colors mess up the system's ability to sort your text.
+Most modern ATS systems handle simple colors, but the risk comes from how those colors disrupt text parsing.

-Standing out only helps if you are remembered positively.
-If you use bright colors or unusual fonts, you might be remembered as "the person with the messy resume" instead of "the person with the best sales growth."
+Standing out only helps if the recruiter remembers you positively.
+Bright colors or unusual fonts might make you "the person with the messy resume" instead of "the candidate with the strong sales record."

 Real confidence comes from making the recruiter’s job easier.
-By using design parts like bold titles and consistent space, you guide the reader straight to your achievements.
-When jobs are very competitive, the best-looking resume is the one that lets a recruiter understand your value in six seconds or less.
+Bold titles and consistent spacing guide the reader straight to your achievements.
+When competition is high, the best resume is the one that communicates your value in six seconds or less.

 Focus on what matters.

-To get the attention of top recruiters, you need to stop treating your resume like a style statement and start treating it like a working tool.
-By using rules of information structure, you turn a confusing "spot" of color into a planned guide for the reader's brain.
-When you make it mentally easier to read your history, you turn your resume from something that stops people into a fast road to your career goals.
-Moving from a "nice-looking" document to one that clearly shows your worth is the fastest way to get more interview requests and land your next big job.
+Stop treating your resume like a style statement.
+Treat it like a working tool.
+Rules of information structure turn a confusing "spot" of color into a planned guide for the reader's brain.
+When a resume is mentally easy to read, it stops being a barrier and becomes a fast road to your career goals.
+Moving from a "nice-looking" document to one that clearly shows your worth is the fastest way to get more interview requests and land your next job.

 See the Tools